apache/gravitino/README.md

 Gravitino aims to provide several key features:

 * SSOT (Single Source of Truth) for multi-regional data with geo-distributed architecture support.
-* Unified Data + AI assets managements for both users and engines.
+* Unified Data and AI asset management for both users and engines.
-* Security in one place, centralize the security for different sources.
+* Security in one place, centralizing the security for different sources.
-* Built-in data management + data access management.
+* Built-in data management and data access management.

 ## Online Documentation